 2.ISpring ED2000 Whole House Electronic Water Descaler

-- It will work on any type of water pipe and easily attached.
+- It will work on any water pipe and is easily attached.

 - Two magnetized coils work to trap hardness particles from reaching your appliances.

-- iSpring offers a 1-year money-back guarantee and lifetime tech support for all their products.
+- iSpring offers a 1-year money-back guarantee and lifetime tech support for all its products.

 - The ED2000 does not change the chemistry of the water, unlike salt-based systems.